conduitio-labs/conduit-connector-oracle/README.md

 Every time data is added, changed, or deleted from the target table, this event will be written to the tracking table.

-The queries to get change data from the tracking table look pretty similar to queries in the Snapshot mode, but with `CONDUIT_TRACKING_ID` as an ordering column.
+Queries to retrieve change data from a tracking table are very similar to queries in a Snapshot mode, but with `CONDUIT_TRACKING_ID` ordering column.

 The Ack method collects the `CONDUIT_TRACKING_ID` of those records that have been successfully applied, in order to remove them later in a batch from the tracking table (every 5 seconds or when the connector is closed).